alirezamohamadiam/-Neural-Network-Driven-Optimization-of-Photonic-CrystalBased-All-Optical-NOT-Gate-Design-/README.md

 "Neural Network-Driven Optimization of Photonic Crystal-Based All-Optical NOT Gate Design"

-This research paper have been accepted for presentation at the prestigious Third International IEEE Conference on Distributed Computing and High-Performance Computing (DCHPC2024)!
+Accepted for presentation at the prestigious Third International IEEE Conference on Distributed Computing and High-Performance Computing (DCHPC2024)

 Overview